 Successfully completing 2-minute workouts builds confidence:

-- Consistency proves you can stick with things
+• Consistency proves you can stick with things when the commitment is manageable

-- Success in fitness often extends to other life areas
+• Success in fitness often extends to other life areas including work productivity and stress management

 The Compound Effect

 One 2-minute workout seems insignificant.
 Six daily sessions for a week equals 84 minutes of intense exercise.
 Over a year?
-That’s 7,280 minutes (121+ hours) of workout time.
+That is 7,280 minutes (121+ hours) of workout time.
+That volume, accumulated without a single gym visit or schedule negotiation, exceeds what many people achieve with traditional workout plans.

 Small consistent actions compound into remarkable results.